gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Filter standard output and error output in XML test reports

 The new [`includeSystemOutLog` and `includeSystemErrLog` options](userguide/java_testing.html#junit_xml_configuration_output_filtering) control whether or not output written to standard output and standard error output during testing is included in XML test reports.
-This report format is used by the JUnit 4, JUnit Jupiter, and TestNG, despite the name of the report format, and can be configured when using any of these test frameworks.
+This report format is used by JUnit 4, JUnit Jupiter, and TestNG, despite the name of the report format, and can be configured when using any of these test frameworks.
 Disabling these options can be useful when running a test task results in a large amount of standard output or standard error data that is irrelevant for testing.
 It is also useful for preserving disk space when running jobs on CI.